 6 Easy-Access West Virginia Waterfalls That Are Perfect For A Summer Adventure

-Here’s a link to a map with the location to all these waterfalls.
+Here’s a link to a map with the location of all these waterfalls.
 Which one is closest to you?
 Here’s another waterfall in West Virginia that’s also fairly easily accessible, but closer to Charleston.

 What are some of the most amazing hiking trails with waterfalls in West Virginia?

 Some of the most amazing hiking trails with waterfalls in West Virginia include:

 Who knew West Virginia is such a great place for hikers – especially hikers who just so happen to love waterfalls?
 Okay, who doesn’t, but still – what an amazing state to be in if you’re a lover of cascading falls.
 There are more than 50 waterfall hikes in West Virginia to pick from, each more amazing than the last.
 Some of our favorites, however, happen to be some of the best (period), like Blackwater Falls Trail at Blackwater Falls State Park.
 It’s an easy, less-than-a-half-mile trek to one of West Virginia’s most famous cascades.
 While you’re there, be sure to also do the Elakala to Yellow Birch Trail, which is rated as moderate and extends 4.3 miles.
 Other wonderful hiking trails with waterfalls in West Virginia include the Seneca Creek Trail at the Potomac Wildlife Management Area, which is a moderate but lengthy 10.1-mile adventure, and the High Falls Trail in Monongahela National Forest is another must-do.